Visio-projects/Visio-Shape-Extract/README.md

 :new: I'm currently working on the C# version.

-This Add-In allows the user to extract shape objects' data from a Visio file.
+This Add-In extracts the shape attributes' text from a Microsoft Visio file.

 VB.NET & VBA versions included